glutengo/rendering-strategies/backend/res/posts/angular/angular.md

 ## Adding SSR Features

-The Angular Website provides a very helpful [guide](https://angular.io/guide/universal) to set up server side rendering for Angular applications which proved good reference for this case study.
+The Angular Website provides a very helpful [guide](https://angular.io/guide/universal) to set up server side rendering for Angular applications which proved to be a good reference for this case study.

 To add SSR behavior to an Angular app, [Angular Universal](https://github.com/angular/universal) needs to be added to the project.
 The required steps can be performed by adding the corresponding [schematic](https://angular.io/guide/schematics):